wagnerjfr/mysql-group-replication-docker/README.md

 ```
 You just need to create it once, unless you remove it from Docker.

-To see all Docker Networks:
+To see all Docker networks:
 ```
 $ docker network ls
 ```